cisagov/ScubaGear/baselines/teams.md

 URL comparison with a blocklist SHOULD be enabled.

 <!--Policy: MS.TEAMS.8.1v1; Criticality: SHOULD -->
 - _Rationale:_ Users may be directed to malicious websites via links in Teams.
-Blocking access to known malicious URLs can prevent users from accessing known malicious websites.
+Blocking access to known malicious URLs can help prevent users from accessing known malicious websites.
 - _Last modified:_ July 2023

 #### MS.TEAMS.8.2v1